SDU-eScience/Documentation/docs/source/index.rst

 * elastic stack

 Elastic stack is an overall solutions which aims to reliably and securely take data from any source, in any format, and search, analyze, and visualize it in real time.
 It provides a collection of open source software tools and in our case we use Filebeat, Logstash, Elasticsearch and Kibana.
-Filebeat sends data from ``/var/lib/irods/log/audit.log`` to Logstash, which then transforms and stores them in ``Elasticsearch``. ``Elasticsearch`` stores and indexes all the data.
-Finally the data can be queried and displayed graphically from ``Elasticsearch`` to ``Kibana``.
+Filebeat sends data from ``/var/lib/irods/log/audit.log`` to Logstash, which then transforms and stores them in Elasticsearch.
+Elasticsearch stores and indexes all the data.
+Finally the data can be queried and displayed graphically from Elasticsearch to Kibana.

 .. figure::  images/ELK-workflow.png
    :align:   center